Converts Machine Learning models to ONNX for use in Windows ML

 The keras2onnx model converter enables users to convert Keras models into the ONNX model format.
 Initially, the Keras converter was developed in the project onnxmltools. keras2onnx converter development was moved into an independent repository to support more kinds of Keras models and reduce the complexity of mixing multiple converters.

-Windows Machine Learning (WinML) users can use WinMLTools to convert their Keras models to the ONNX format.
-If you want to use the keras2onnx converter, please refer to the WinML Release Notes to identify the corresponding ONNX opset for your WinML version.
+Windows Machine Learning (WinML) users can use WinMLTools which wrap its call on keras2onnx to convert the Keras models.
+If you want to use the keras2onnx converter, please refer to the WinML Release Notes to identify the corresponding ONNX opset number for your WinML version.

 Both Keras model types are now supported in the keras2onnx converter.
-If the user's Keras package was installed from Keras.io, the converter converts the model as it was created by the keras.io package.
+If in the user python env, Keras package was installed from Keras.io and tensorflow package version is 1.x, the converter converts the model as it was created by the keras.io package.
 Otherwise, it will convert it through tf.keras.

 If you want to override this behaviour, please specify the environment variable TF_KERAS=1 before invoking the converter python API.

 Keras2ONNX depends on onnxconverter-common.
 In practice, the latest code of this converter requires the latest version of onnxconverter-common, so if you install this converter from its source code, please install the onnxconverter-common in source code mode before keras2onnx installation.

 Validated pre-trained Keras models

 Most Keras models could be converted successfully by calling